Erin Eydt – Osteopath

-Richard values the holistic approach of osteopathy, with its aim to restore balance and harmony throughout all stages of life.
-In his daily practice as an osteopath, Richard treats a range of injuries and ailments, and uses a variety of structural and functional techniques, adapting treatments to suit the individual person and what they need at that particular time.
-He aims to empower patients by giving them knowledge about their body and complaint, and providing personalised exercise rehabilitation and prevention advice.
+Richard treats using a variety of osteopathic methods including structural techniques and the biodynamic cranial approach.
+He values the holistic nature of osteopathy, with its aim to restore balance and harmony throughout all stages of life, and he aims to empower patients by giving them knowledge about their body and complaint, and providing personalised exercise rehabilitation and prevention advice.

 Anneke Barrington – Osteopath

-Anneke enjoys working with different age groups and conditions, and aims to increase people’s quality of life by approaching the whole body and person in a nurturing and gentle therapeutic manner.
-She treats primarily using cranial and other gentle techniques, with a focus on allowing the body to effectively unwind restrictions, tension and pain.
+Anneke treats primarily using cranial and other gentle techniques, with a focus on allowing the body to effectively unwind restrictions, tension and pain.
 Having trained in biodynamic cranial osteopathy at a postgraduate level, Anneke values the subtlety and depth of this treatment approach, which enables the patient’s body to restore a state of inherent health.
+She enjoys working with different age groups and conditions, and aims to increase people’s quality of life by approaching the whole body and person in a nurturing and gentle therapeutic manner.

+Anneke has a prior Bachelors degree in Communication Studies, and she graduated with a Master of Osteopathy degree in 2014.
 Family time is invaluable to Anneke, and her osteopathic practice fits around mothering her and her partner’s two children.
-She stays fit with regular walking, swimming at local west Auckland beaches and yoga practice.
-Anneke enjoys sharing her yoga experience with her patients in the form of strengthening exercises or stretches that can help their presenting complaints.
+Anneke loves practising yoga and enjoys sharing this experience with her patients in the form of strengthening exercises or stretches that can help their presenting complaints.